srishticampus/ai_phishing_urls_detection_system/README.md

 - **Public Access:** `GET` method for viewing blogs.

 ### **13. Admin View Users**
+Retrieves details of all users, including their profiles and interests.
 **URL:** `/api/admin-view-users/`
 **Method:** `GET`
 **Description:** Retrieves details of all users with `user_type='user'`, including their profiles if available.
 Users without profiles are also included.